 To make it more problematic, there is only one way to avoid it and that is playing the Pirc directly by 1 e4 d6 2 d4 Nf6, forcing 3 Nc3.
 In recent practice White’s most critical set-ups against both the Modern and the Pirc have been the aggressive Austrian Attack (when White plays f4) and the systems with Be3 and then either f3 or Nf3, depending on Black’s set-up.
-There is quite a lot of theory involved in these lines, but the dynamism in Black’s position remains and if he survives the opening in decent shape he has good chances to take over the initiative later on.
-Needless to say, Black is obliged to study the theory in these lines closely as otherwise he may be blown off the board.
+There is quite a lot of theory involved in these lines, but the dynamism in Black’s position remains and if he survives the opening in decent shape he has a good chance to take over the initiative later on.
+Needless to say, Black has to study the theory in these lines closely.
+Otherwise, White may blow him/her off the board.

 Position after 1 d4 g6 2 c4 Bg7 3 e4

-Against 1 d4 the most dynamic options are those involving the fianchetto of the dark-squared bishop and avoiding initial central confrontation.
-Unfortunately, the Benko Gambit and the Benoni can easily be defused if White plays Nf3 instead of d5 or even 2 Nf3.
+Against 1 d4 the most dynamic options are those involving the fianchetto of the dark-squared bishop.
+Also, avoiding initial central confrontation.
+Unfortunately, you can easily find the Benko Gambit and the Benoni if White plays Nf3 instead of d5 or even 2 Nf3.